Listoka/bittoka/docs/MainPage.md

-# Index
+# Main Page
 This is the primary content discovery view for Listoka.
 It shows a list of posts and a sidebar with context aware content.

-## Index Page
+## Main Page Component
 - 'Dumb' component, this does not maintain its own state
-- Receives ReactRouter props
-- Renders the view by passing a render function into the `IndexContainer` component
+- Is rendered by `MainPageContainer`
-- Sets structure and styles for page inside the render function passed into `IndexContainer`
+- Sets structure and styles for page

-## Index Container
+## Main Page Container
 - 'Smart' Component
 - Makes network request and stores state for:
     - Category Info (if applicable)